 - Articles must be written in a legible, 12-point font and double-spaced.
 If the editors cannot easily read your submission, it will not be considered for publication.

 - Articles must be submitted as a Word document – either .doc or .docx file extensions.
-If the editors cannot open your article, it will not be read or considered for publication.
+If the editors cannot easily open your article to make revisions, it will not be read or considered for publication.

 Please submit your query (optional) to email@example.com by October 11, 2021.

 If you would like to be featured in our Fall 2021 edition, please send us an article pitch, including a subject line/working title and a summary of your content ideas.
 We have included an example pitch for reference!
 If you are interested in writing but are unsure about what to write, contact us at firstname.lastname@example.org and we will work with you personally to develop your ideas more.

 Submit your first draft at email@example.com before the deadline of October 15, 2021.
 We can’t wait to read it!

 For further information, contact Kealani Smith and Jarrett Webster, Editors-in-Chief, at firstname.lastname@example.org